 Online Bachelor of Science in Engineering in Mechanical Engineering

 Are you interested in manufacturing, computer-aided design, renewable energy, robotics or a related field?
-If so, our mechanical engineering bachelor's degree online may be right for you.
+If so, the Bachelor of Science in Engineering in mechanical engineering from Arizona State University may be right for you.
 You'll prepare for careers in automotive research, robotics, heating and cooling systems and more.

 Weeks per class: 15